-Students will be allowed a reasonable opportunity (three days from the date the student received the original graded assignment from the teacher) to redo assignments that they have failed.
+Students will be allowed a reasonable opportunity to redo assignments that they have failed.
 The average of the original grade and redo will be taken.
 The highest final grade will not be greater than 70.
 Assessments will not be retested/redone for a higher grade.
 Educators at Onalaska Elementary should use these guidelines for assigning and grading student work.

-A=100-90 B=89-80 C=79-70 F=69-Below
+A=100-90 B=89-80 C=79-70 F= 69-Below